 Fixed zoom lens may disappoint some, but compromises must be made

 Fujifilm X30 will not offer a very powerful lens, as the camera needs to retain its compact form factor.
-However, its image sensor is certain to surpass the RX100 one.
+However, its image sensor is rumored to offer a higher image quality than the unit available in the RX100.

-Unfortunately, details are still scarce, though this rumor alone is another confirmation that Fuji is still serious about the digital camera market and enough to get up the hopes of the company’s fans.
+Unfortunately, details are still scarce, though this rumor alone is another confirmation that Fuji is still serious about the compact camera market and enough to raise the hopes of the company’s fans.

 X30 to become a new X-series shooter with fixed zoom lens